Samhithgb/MapReduce/README.md

 Notes :

 - The implementation currently arleady takes care of multiple worker processes and their communication of the states to master.
-- Currently, only inputs from one file are considered for generating intermediate files.
-We will be working on multi-file input for the upcoming milestone.